nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-elements/nuxeo-elements-quickstart.md

 ---
 ## Requirements

-*   [Node.js](https://nodejs.org/)&nbsp;is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+*   [Node.js](https://nodejs.org/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Almost every tool out there for client side development is built with Node.js and distributed with npm, the package manager for node, so just make sure you download and install your OS specific version first.

-*   [Bower](http://bower.io/) is currently **the&nbsp;**tool for managing web application dependencies.
-To install it just use:
+*   [Bower](http://bower.io/) is currently **the** tool for managing web application dependencies.
+To install it just use

     ```bash
     npm install -g bower